arbabiha/DMD-for-ergodic-systems/README.md

 The examples are:

-Lorenz_POD: computation of a POD basis for observables on chaotic Lorenz attractor
+Lorenz_POD: computation of a POD basis for observables on chaotic Lorenz attractor,
-PeriodicCavityFlow: computation of Koopman eigenvalues for periodic nonlinear flows using Hankel-DMD
+PeriodicCavityFlow: computation of Koopman eigenvalues for periodic nonlinear flows using Hankel-DMD,
-QPeriodicCavityFlow: computation of Koopman eigenvalues for periodic nonlinear flows using Exact Hankel-DMD
+QPeriodicCavityFlow: computation of Koopman eigenvalues for periodic nonlinear flows using Exact Hankel-DMD,
-VanDerPol_phase: computation of asymptotic phase for trajectories of Van der Pol oscillator
+VanDerPol_phase: computation of asymptotic phase for trajectories of Van der Pol oscillator.